Long Island, Bahamas: Economy and tourism

 Part of the economy is based on tourism and farming, but fishing dominates.
-The inhabitants grow peas, corn, bananas, and they raise small livestock such as pigs, chickens, goats, and sheep.
+The inhabitants grow pigeon peas, corn, bananas, and they raise small livestock such as pigs, chickens, goats, and sheep.
 Some cattle are raised for export.

 Due to the generally inhospitable soil of the Bahamas, much of the farming done on Long Island is in the pot-hole style, which involves planting in fertile holes in the limestone where good top soil collects.
 This method of farming contributes to the success of Long Island farmers, who are usually able to generate enough excess produce to sell their fruits and vegetables throughout the Bahamas.

 Tourist opportunities include sailing, fishing, scuba diving, snorkelling and relaxing on beaches.
 Cape Santa Maria Beach, located at Seymour's, is frequently ranked as one of the most beautiful beaches in the world.

 Most tourists charter an airplane or take a commercial flight from Exuma International Airport at George Town, Exuma or Nassau.
 International flights offered by Locair were planned which would have marked the return of regular international flights in over ten years; however, Locair is no longer in business.